5 Easy Steps to Support You in Your Cycling Endeavour

 Once you can maintain balance while gliding and have mastered braking and keeping your vision steady, you're ready to pedal.
 You can put back the pedals now.
 Start with one foot on the ground and the opposite foot on a pedal in the two o'clock position to give you some momentum when you push off.
 Then push down on the pedal and add your other foot as you move forward.
 Remember, you have to have momentum before you lift the other foot off the ground.
 The momentum helps to balance the bicycle.
 Keep your finger on the brakes so that you can use them when you wish to stop.
 You may have to make multiple attempts before you can manage to pedal while lifting your feet and in a straight line.
 And that's perfectly all part of the learning process.

+Cycling by-lanes with minimal vehicular traffic before you venture into the streets.
+Learn the basic hand signals and practice them even as you are practicing in a non-vehicular location.
 Sometimes the help of another person who will help you along your cycling journey by giving you a hand in holding the seat and with encouraging words may make this process easier.
 Look out for that friend who could help you.
 Alternatively, if you feel that a professional cyclist trainer is what you need, look out for one online.
 Yes, cycling trainers will use similar steps that we've shared with you but are trained for this.
 They are encouraging and can give a boost to your confidence.

 Whatever way you choose to reach your goal to be a confident cyclist - just do it.
 Once there you are out there reclaiming the outdoors, you will wonder what took you so long.